overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 > Fired when the user was prevented from closing a window using Alt+F4.

+## onScreenPropertyChanged
+#### Version added: 0.143

+> Fired when native window (or OSR on desktop) moved to other monitoror when current monitor resolution changed, with the following structure: [overwolf.windows.onScreenPropertyChangedEvent](#onscreenpropertychangedevent-object) Object

 ## ODKWindow Object
 #### Version added: 0.78